How Your External Actions Align With Your Values

 Each time we ascended another hill or rounded a bend, the road would stretch out inviting us to continue with our exploration.
 With every step, we saw something new.
 The creek broadened and became a rushing cascade of water.
 We saw a red rock on the road that looked like it had a face etched into it.
 I noticed that my state of mind began to change.
 I felt lighter — not just on my feet but in my heart.
 The experience of being in nature, exploring a new place on a beautiful day with my husband, made me feel more connected with the world around me.
 I felt like I could breathe more freely and that the world had so much abundance, so much to offer.

-This week, try exploring new places in nature.
+Try exploring new places in nature.
 Perhaps you can take a different route while riding your bike to work or go for a different walk around town.
 Maybe you can visit a park you’ve not been to before.
 How about taking your kids to the beach or on a hike?
 Even in winter, natural spaces have their own special beauty.
 No matter where you live, you can experience the outdoors, whether it’s the local park or a nearby ski area.

 See how you feel after you spend some time in nature.
 John Muir wrote, “I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in.”